Managing Business Transition: Expert Strategies to Balance Growth & Profitability for Mature and New Businesses

 Exit

 The exit quadrant is where companies consider divesting or selling the business.
-This phase may be triggered by changes in the market, a desire to focus on other business ventures, or retirement.
+This phase may be triggered by changes in the market, a desire to focus on other business ventures or retirement.
 The goal is to realize the maximum value from the business.
-According to Caryn Marooney, the exit quadrant is about "maximizing value for shareholders."
+According to Caryn Marooney, the exit quadrant is "maximizing value for shareholders."

 Managing the Harvest Quadrant